VincentK1991/BERT_summarization_1/README.md

 Both BERT and GPT-2 models are implemented in the Transformer library by Huggingface.
 The description of each notebooks are listed below.
 The citation and related works are in the "generate-summary-with-BERT-or-GPT2" notebook.

 ### Primer-to-BERT-extractive-summarization
  Tutorial for beginners, first time BERT users.
 Also a text summarization tool, useing BERT encoder, and topic clustering approach.
 This is what's called "extractive summarization", meaning, a key sentences containing crucial information is extracted from the paragraph.

 As a companion to BERT, I added GPT2 summarization.
 This is so-called "abstractive summarization".
-I fine-tune the already pre-trained GPT2 for specific summarization task.
+I fine-tuned the already pre-trained GPT2 for specific summarization task.

+### training_BERT_keyword_extraction

+This notebook serves as an auxilliary work on keyword extraction.
+In this notebook, I fine-tuned BERT token classification on the POS tagging task and use it to do word extraction.

-### pre-processing-text-for-GPT2-fine-tuning
+### pre-processing_raw_text_for_GPT2_summarizer
 This notebook guides you through a pre-processing that turn the text data to a tokenized tensors that is ready for the training.
 The raw data can be obtained from this [website](https://www.kaggle.com/allen-institute-for-ai/CORD-19-research-challenge).

 ### fine-tune-GPT2-for-summarization